Ethics of Display

 10:00 - 13:00 GMT, Online

 The material past lives and lived testimonies of victims of genocide and human rights abuses frequently form a central part of the narratives of violence in Holocaust and Genocide Museums and other sites of memory.
-However, the use of victims’ testimonies, personal artefacts, photographs and even in some cases physical remains poses questions about the ethics of display.
+However, the use of victims' testimonies, personal artifacts, photographs and even in some cases physical remains poses questions about the ethics of display.
 Firstly, to what extent might this process re-victimise?
 Secondly, do museums have a moral duty towards the dead they display?
-Thirdly, how should museums store, handle and display both human remains and personal artefacts?
+Thirdly, how should museums store, handle and display both human remains and personal artifacts?
 These are merely a few of the myriad moral questions that researchers and museum staff must deal with in their everyday encounters with remains.

 Hosted by the Peace and Conflict Cultural Network this symposium will explore this contested space, with contributions from Tali Nates, director of the Johannesburg Genocide Centre, Dr. Zuzanna Dziuban of the Austrian Academy of Sciences, Elma Hodžić of the Historical Museum of Bosnia and Herzegovina and James Bulgin, Director of Public History at the Imperial War Museum.